 Research medical technology management associate degree programs.
 Get information about courses, certification options, requirements and job prospects to make an informed decision about your education.

-An Associate of Medical Office Management degree program prepares students for a management career in a variety of healthcare settings, including hospitals, private practices and specialized treatment centers.
+An Associate of Medical Office Management degree program can prepare students for an entry-level position in a variety of healthcare settings, including hospitals, private practices and specialized treatment centers.
 Students have the opportunity to develop their proficiency in subjects such as accounting, management, medical insurance billing and office communications, as well as learn other skills necessary to successfully run a medical office.
 Some programs incorporate real-world experiences through internships.
-Applicants need a high school degree (or equivalent GED) is necessary for admission into associate degree programs.
+Applicants need a high school degree or equivalent GED is necessary for admission into associate degree programs.

 A business-oriented skill set is required for many careers in medical office management.
 Courses that are typically required in an associate degree program in medical office management include the following: